Should I be worried about negative mentions of my business appearing in ChatGPT responses

 Related Questions

-Why does ChatGPT recommend my competitor but not my business
+Why does ChatGPT recommend my competitors but not my business

 Read answer →Are Google AI Overviews reducing traffic to my website?